Shwall/coinbasepro-python/README.md

 - [Requests API Docs](https://docs.python-requests.org/en/master/api/)
 - [Coinbase Pro API Docs](https://docs.pro.coinbase.com)

-*__WARNING__: It's recommended that you use the websocket interface instead of polling the general interface methods.
-It's best to reference the Coinbase Pro API Docs to see where polling is allowed, or even encouraged, in some niche cases.
+*__WARNING__: It's recommended that you use the `websocket` interface instead of polling the general interface methods.
+It's best to reference the Coinbase Pro API Docs to see where polling is allowed in some niche cases.
 Polling can result in blocking, or even banning, access to the API in most other cases.*

 # Install